gummikana/NoMoreMoney/rules.md

 The Investment cards are auctioned in a hidden auction.
 Every player behind their screens takes any amount of money and hides it in their fist.
 All players take their fists to center of the table and reveal the money at the same time.
 Everyone loses the money they bid.
 The player who bid the most goes first and selects one of the Investment cards and puts it in front of them.
 The second highest goes next and so forth.
 The player who paid the least doesn't get anything.

 If 2 or more players bid the exact same amount, they both empty their hands into the printing press.
 Then they both go behind their screens and bring forth another fistful of money.
 In the case of a tie this his is repeated maximum of 3 times.
-If no one is a clear winner, then neither of the players get any of Investement cards.
+If no one is a clear winner, then neither of the players get any of Investment cards.

 If a player brings forth an empty hand, they get $5 from the printing press.
 This can only be done once a round.